 I don’t know if this is the same distinction I am drawing between Type 1 and Type 2 indirect access, but it does sound similar.

 If we take Dave Blake’s comment, regarding “knowingly take advantage of SAP’s infrastructure without paying…”

 If a CRM system sends sales orders to ECC, it is leveraging the infrastructure of SAP.
 But if the customer purchases SAP CRM, SAP does not charge the same license price for the ERP license.
 Actually in most cases waiving the license fee.
 SAP CRM is leveraging ECC’s infrastructure in the same way as Salesforce.
-The fact that SAP is engaging in such differential pricing puts it into the category a tying agreement under US anti-trust law.
-In fact, I don’t think there should be much debate on this, and the details can be read in my article How to Fight Indirect Access with Tying Agreement Law.
+The fact that SAP is engaging in such differential pricing puts it into the category a tying arrangement under US anti-trust law.
+In fact, I don’t think there should be much debate on this, and the details can be read in my article How to Fight Indirect Access with Tying Arrangement Law.

 So SAP applies a double standard.
 First, it will allow its applications to “indirectly access” (that is under its expanded definition) other applications, but if the software from another vendor does the same thing, then SAP wants licenses of the connection to system to be paid.
 That is indirect access only applies when the application is from a different software vendor.
 However, that is an entirely inconsistent definition of indirect access.
 I want this point emphasized so.

 - It is illogical for SAP to apply for indirect access only to non-SAP applications.

 - It is illogical for SAP to have a definition of indirect access that is entirely contrary to the overall history of licensing of software.